Hoarseness

 What is hoarseness?

-Yes, loud talking or shouting can strain vocal cords.
+Yes, loud talking or singing can strain the vocal cords and lead to hoarseness.

-Can hoarseness be a symptom of a serious condition?
+Is hoarseness always a symptom of an underlying condition?

 How long does hoarseness typically last?